dalimeeting/stub/doc/venue.md

   location:
 ```

-And of course, the vital fields:
+And of course, the date fields.

 ```
 conference: